Eunicken/AccountChain/README.md

 ```
 ### sortPointRecord

 The sortPointRecord sorts the pointRecord with its timestamp in a acending order.
-The algorithm applied is insert sorting.
+The algorithm applied here is insert sorting.
 ```solidity
    function sortPointRecord() internal {
         uint _timestamp = pointRecordList[pointRecordList.length-1].issueTime;